-Documentation: Data Analysis; Interviews; Observation Result 11 Adaptive Physical Education (APE) There are 21 students receiving APE of a total 944 students receiving special education services (2.7%).
+Documentation: Data Analysis; Interviews; Observation

+Result 11 Adaptive Physical Education (APE) There are 21 students receiving APE of a total 944 students receiving special education services (2.7%).
 Of the 21 Physical Education Teachers in the District, 13 are APE certified.
 Service delivery: co-teaching within general education PE class small group or individual instruction within the general education PE class small group or individual instruction in a separate location Services typically include pre-teaching and/or review of foundational or specific activity skill set for implementation within the general education PE class and generalization to other school and community activities.
-Result 12 Documentation: Data Analysis; Interviews; Observation Extended School Year (ESY) The district had approximately 107 students of 944 total student receiving special education services recommended for ESY in 2021, (11.3 %).
+Documentation: Data Analysis; Interviews; Observation Result 12 Extended School Year (ESY) The district had approximately 107 students of 944 total student receiving special education services recommended for ESY in 2021, (11.3 %).
 Of that number, 24 students had parents declining ESY services due to COVID 19 concerns.
-The ESY service continuum is as follows: 1.
-Speech/Language and other related services by scheduled appointment 2.
-Social skills group by scheduled appointment 3.
-TVI and Orientation &amp; Mobility services
+The ESY service continuum is as follows: Speech/Language and other related services by scheduled appointment Social skills group by scheduled appointment TVI and Orientation &amp; Mobility services Academic support in Reading, Written Language and Mathematics Specialized, Highly Specialized and Therapeutic program (s) Transition services, including community work experiences

-T Accelerate even entire Deceline MUSIC - Level - Level

-4. Academic support in Reading, Written Language and

-Mathematics

-5. Specialized, Highly Specialized and Therapeutic program (s)

-6. Transition services, including community work experiences

-Staffing for extended school year include:
+7. Staffing for extended school year include:

 ESY Coordinator

 Special Educators

 TVI and O&M

 Related Service Personnel: SLP, OT, PT

 Nurses

 Social Workers

 Psychologist

 Paraprofessionals

 Job Coaches (paras)

-De sum en la lienne.
-De la Anachasia da la serie de la m
+Cob Codones (paras)

+İ

-Documentation: Data Analysis; Interviews
+Documentation : Data Analysis; Interviews

 Result 13 Local Special Education Advisory Committee (LAC)

--
+rtosuit ' Loodi opediai Laddation Advisory Committee (LAC)

 East Providence has a very active Local Advisory Committee for

-Special Education.
+1 Special Education.
 Meetings are held monthly September through

 June, on the last Wednesday of the month.

-EDIAC basta a vary anasial Awarda Desegnition Night each Opring
+EPLAC hosts a very special Awards Recognition Night each Spring

-EPLAC hosts a very special Awards Recognition Night each Spring honoring those individuals who make positive impacts in the
+honoring those individuals who make positive impacts in the

 educational lives of students receiving special education services,

 especially around inclusive practices.

 The following resources was developed by the PPS department to

-address the needs of parents to engage in and understand the special
+address the needs of parents to engage in and understand the special education process more fully.

-education process more fully.
+Caddation process more raily.

-Special Education Depart Information Descures
+Special Education Parent Information Resource

-Special Education Parent Information Resource This resource is being shared throughout the district the PWN
+This resource is being shared throughout the district the PWN

-Documentation: Data Analysis; Interviews; Observation Result 14 School Efforts to Partner with Parents (State Performance Plan Indicator #8)The East Providence Public School District's rate of parent participation in the annual Special Education Statewide Parent Survey (2019-2020) is 26.6% of parents whose children have IEPs.Of parents with a child receiving special education services who participated in the last survey, the percent that reported that their school's efforts to involve parents as a means of improving services and results for children with disabilities are at or above the state Result 16 and results for children with disabilities are at or above the state standard is 25.72%.
-Documentation : Data Analysis; State Performance Plan Drop Out / Graduation Rate (State Performance Plan Indicator #1 and #2) The East Providence Public Schools graduation rate is 85.8% for all students and 72.73% for students with disabilities.
+Documentation : Data Analysis; Interviews; Observation

+Result 14 School Efforts to Partner with Parents (State Performance Plan Indicator #8) The East Providence Public School District's rate of parent participation in the annual Special Education Statewide Parent Survey (2019-2020) is 26.6% of parents whose children have IEPs.
+Of parents with a child receiving special education services who participated in the last survey, the percent that reported that their school's efforts to involve parents as a means of improving services and results for children with disabilities are at or above the state standard is 25.72%.
+Documentation: Data Analysis; State Performance Plan Result 16 Drop Out / Graduation Rate (State Performance Plan Indicator #1 and #2) The East Providence Public Schools graduation rate is 85.8% for all students and 72.73% for students with disabilities.
 These rates exceed the state average rates of 83.9% for all students and 64.4% for students with disabilities.
 The East Providence Public Schools dropout rate is 6.6% for all students and 9.09% for students with disabilities.
 These rates are below the state average rates of 8.3% for all students and 12.7% for students with disabilities.
-Documentation : Data Analysis; State Performance Plan
+Documentation: Data Analysis; State Performance Plan